abhi-biswas/FIle-Sharing-App-Over-Network/Jar/Peer To Peer/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Example:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;java -jar Peer_to_Peer.jar 127.0.0.1 abhijeet ash<br>
 `Do step 1 and 2` for both clients<br>
-Now you can send and receive messages and files using the GUI<br>
+Now you can send and receive messages and files using the GUI</br>
 ![](../../images/Peer_To_Peer/01.png)<hr>
 ![](../../images/Peer_To_Peer/02.png)<hr>
 ![](../../images/Peer_To_Peer/03.png)<hr>